Yogesh-K-Matkar/react_concept_react_app/README.md

    a.
 Block scope means the variable value is limited to the block in which it is defined.

    b.
-It can be re-assigned but not re-declared within the same block means assigning different datatype value is not allowed.
+It can be re-assigned and re-declared within the same datatype value, assigning different datatype value is not allowed.

    1.3. const keyword type variable.

    a.
 Block scope means the variable value is limited to the block in which it is defined.

    b.
-It cannot be re-assigned or re-declared within the same block means assigning different datatype value is not allowed.
+It can be re-assigned and re-declared within the same datatype value, assigning different datatype value is not allowed.

+   (Imp:- let and const are same and maximum used for runtime errors)

 2. Looping concepts:-